Ada-Developers-Academy/ada-build/lessons/01-problem-solving/assignments/pb-and-j.md

 ## Primary Requirements
 - Write instructions to make a peanut butter and jelly sandwich (or alternate if you have allergies :-) )
 - Give the instructions to a friend and watch them complete your task without any further information from you
-- If your algorithm "breaks" (messiness, inedible, etc), try and modify it and test on a new friend until you get the desired output you are looking for
+- If your algorithm "breaks" (messiness, inedible, etc), try and modify your algorithm and test on a new friend until you get the desired output you are looking for